devarifkhan/devarifkhan/README.md

 ## Glad to see you here! &nbsp; ![](https://komarev.com/ghpvc/?username=devarifkhan&style=flat-square)

+**Author:**

-A seasoned software developer with a strong focus on AWS Serverless technologies and a passion for building scalable, secure, cost-effective solutions.
+*Seasoned software developer* with a strong focus on AWS Serverless technologies and a passion for building scalable, secure, and cost-effective solutions.

+**Expertise:**

-I bring extensive experience in deploying applications using Lambda, API Gateway, SQS, Step Functions, and DynamoDB, and I am proficient in designing serverless architectures for optimal performance.
+* Extensive experience deploying applications using Lambda, API Gateway, SQS, Step Functions, and DynamoDB.

-My commitment to cybersecurity is demonstrated through my foundation in security best practices, vulnerability assessment, and penetration testing.
+* Proficient in designing serverless architectures for optimal performance.

-I am skilled in data analysis, scripting, and backend development utilizing advanced Python capabilities.
+* Skilled in data analysis, scripting, and backend development utilizing advanced Python capabilities.

+**Security:**

+* Committed to secure systems with a foundation in security best practices, vulnerability assessment, and penetration testing.

+**Additional Skills:**

-I also possess foundational knowledge in ASP.NET and Flutter and am eager to expand my expertise.
+* Foundational knowledge in ASP.NET and Flutter (eager to learn more!)

+**Open to:**

-I am always open to discussing serverless, security, or other technology interests and am ready to collaborate on projects that require secure, scalable serverless architecture.
+* Discussions on serverless, security, or other technology interests.
+* Collaboration on projects requiring secure, scalable serverless architecture.

+**Contact:**

+* Feel free to reach out with any questions or collaboration opportunities!
+(Add your contact information here)

 <img align="right" alt="GIF" src="https://github.com/AswinBarath/AswinBarath/blob/master/coding.gif?raw=true" width="408" height="318" />